IOT-DSA/sdk-dslink-dart/README.md

 With the DSLink SDK, you can provide IoT data to any DSA compatible consumer.

-This SDK is maintained by [DGLogik](http://www.dglogik.com/) and other open source contributors.

 ## Getting Started

 DSLink's API is very simple!